andrew-voroshylo/Project/README.md

 2) Create a page after login that will register customers

-3) Create a page after login that will Create order functionality

 4) Create a page after login that will view customer and dependents details

 5) Create a page after login that will De-register dependents